StitchDesign/Stitch/README.md

 ![header](README_Assets/airbnb-monthystays.png)

-We’re an Apple first, open source, and community driven prototyping environment. iPad, iPhone, macOS with Vision Pro coming soon.
+We’re an open source, Apple first, and community driven prototyping environment.
+Stitch works accross iPad, iPhone, macOS with Vision Pro coming soon.
+Apple Watch too if anyone wants 😆.

 We're in beta and have so much more we want to give.

 ## What is Stitch
 Stitch follows in the footsteps of giants, namely [QC](https://en.wikipedia.org/wiki/Quartz_Composer) and [Origami](http://origami.design).